ColinWaddell/jQuery-MVCalendar/README.md

 I'm re-writting John Patrick Given's jQuery-Verbose-Calendar so it sits inside a backbone mvc framework, adding some extra functionality along the way.

 _This project isn't worth forking... yet.
-It's barely been started_
+It's barely been started._

 # Credits